 YELLOWKNIFE GUILD OF ARTS AND CRAFTS

-Scheduled mixed media open studio sessions operate on a drop-in basis on selected Thursday evenings (7:00 pm to 9:00 pm).
-All disciplines are welcome during these sessions.
+Scheduled mixed media open studio sessions operate on a drop-in basis on selected evenings.
+Silversmithing equipment is not available for use during open studio sessions but all other mixed media disciplines are welcome.

 Each mixed media open studio is hosted by member with experience in one or more mixed media disciplines.
 Participants are expected to be able to work independently on their own projects as the host may not have the skills necessary to assist with all disciplines.